helix4u/fidelity-total-return/README.md

 A small FastAPI application that calculates the total return of a stock portfolio, including dividends, using CSV exports from Fidelity.

+Still has some parsing problems and doesn't account for data that has not been logged due to recency, etc. but is very close.

 ## Features

 - Upload activity and positions CSV files.